Delveuser/geohazard_group_members/README.md

-# Delve Underground GeoHazard Team – Interactive Employee Cards
+# Delve Underground GeoHazard and Geological Engineering Workgroup – Interactive Employee Cards

 This project provides an interactive HTML component designed to showcase employee members of the GeoHazard and Geological Engineering Workgroup at Delve Underground.
 Each member is displayed in a card layout with a headshot, name, and position.
-Clicking a card opens a popup containing the employee’s full biography.
+Clicking a card opens a pop-up containing the employee’s full biography.

 This component is intended for embedding in the Delve Underground GeoHazard and Geological Engineering Workgroup marketing story map.